 - An additional property named 'Current Issue' appears below the Publication Channel Type property.
-Since Issues still need to be set up, we will come back to setting this option later in the process.
+Because Issues still need to be set up, we will come back to setting this option later in the process.

 - Below the Publication Channel properties area, sections for adding Editions and Issues appear.
 We will add these now.

 Editions make it possible to create different instances of the same Issue.
 For example, a newspaper may produce a North City edition and a South City edition printed on the same day.
 The two editions can share much of the same content, but some stories or advertisements may be unique to the North City edition or the South City edition.

 Step 10.
 Enter a name in the Name box such as 'Edition North', 'Edition South' and so on.
 This name is shown to users to indicate to which Edition a file is or should be part.

 Step 11.
 (Optional) Enter a description in the Description box.
 This is for internal use in Studio Server only.
 Use it to describe the purpose of the Edition.

 The Publication Channel Maintenance page appears with the newly created Edition added to the Editions menu.

 Step 13.
 (Optional) Add additional Editions as required.